 Adcirca® – 40 mg once a day

-These now come in generic form as well.
+They also come in generic form.
 Ask your doctor or pharmacist.

 Call your doctor if you have:

 Swelling in your face, hands, or mouth

 Trouble breathing that was not present before therapy began

 Shortness of breath that you did not have before starting this medicine

 Numbness or weakness

 It is possible to have side effects that do not need to be treated.
 These may go away over time.
 If they continue or bother you, check with your health care team before you stop the medicine.

 Side effects may include: